dario-piotrowicz/npm-client-side-git-hooks-examples/README.md

 # NPM Client-Side Git-Hooks Examples

-This repository contains very simple examples of the application of client-size git-hooks to npm projects, those can be used just to see how client-side git-hooks work and how can they be useful.
+This repository contains very simple examples of the application of client-side git-hooks to npm projects, those can be used just to see how client-side git-hooks work and how can they be useful.
 Moreover the way the hooks are set up can be used as a reference for any npm project.